 The universal language of flowers crosses any cultural boundaries, interpretations or meanings.
-The feng shui use of flowers as a symbol is based on the same universal feeling that flowers evoke in all humans -- a feeling of beauty, grace, and a delicate, alive sensuality.
+The feng shui use of flowers as a symbol is based on the same universal feeling that flowers evoke in all humans — a feeling of beauty, grace and a delicate, alive sensuality.

-Live flowers are always the premier choice for your home, as they bring a strong healing energy; but images of flowers or high quality silk flowers are often used in feng shui, too.
+Live flowers are always the premier choice for your home as they bring a strong healing energy; but images of flowers or high quality silk flowers are often used in feng shui too.

-- Peony.
 One of the most sensual flowers with a delicious scent, the peony has long been used in feng shui as a cure for love and romance.
 This especially applies to a couple of pink peonies.
 The peony is often considered a metaphor for female beauty.
 In fact, some feng shui masters do not recommend having the image of a flowering peony in an older couple's bedroom in order to prevent affairs with younger women.

-- Lotus.
 The lotus flower symbolizes the ultimate perfection; its purity is untouched by the mud from which it originates.
 In Chinese medicine, every part of the lotus plant, from roots to petals, has medicinal properties, thus making this symbol an even more potent feng shui cure for a healthy and harmonious home.

-- Orchid.
 This beautiful flower is long considered a classical feng shui symbol of fertility.
 As the orchid brings the energy of an untainted natural symmetry, it has also become a symbol of a quest for perfection in any areas of one's life.
-Abundance, perfection, spiritual growth, beauty and purity -- with such powerful universal symbolism attached to it, no wonder orchids have become a very popular house plant in the West!
+Abundance, perfection, spiritual growth, beauty and purity — with such powerful universal symbolism attached to it, no wonder orchids have become a very popular house plant in the West!

-- Chrysanthemum.
 The feng shui symbol of a chrysanthemum flower is one of a life of ease and balance.
 At the same time, this flower is considered to have strong yang energy, so it is used to attract good luck to you and your home.

-Be it fresh flowers from your garden or from the market, a flower painting or a photo; you will surely create good Chi once you start using flowers in the feng shui of your home.
+Be it fresh flowers from your garden or from the market, a flower painting or a photo, you will surely create good chi once you start using flowers in the feng shui of your home.